A Princess of Mars and a Messiah of Mars

 By bringing Martian dispassion to Earth, Smith likewise revolutionizes the planet, abandoning what ancient Humans have always known.

 The most touching and memorable scene in A PRINCESS OF MARS is when John Carter learns the story of Sola, the only woman of the Green Martian race capable of compassion.
-She was, in defiance of Martian custom, raised by her own mother, and loved by her real father, for for the two met and loved without the eugenic rape necessitated by remorseless eugenics.
+She was, in defiance of Martian custom, raised by her own mother, and loved by her real father, for for the two met and loved without the eugenic rape necessitated by remorseless breeding programs.
 Since her parents knew and loved each other, the birth was secret, and Sola’s egg was not placed in the communal incubator by her mother.
 The mother is discovered visiting the child in secret to raise it, and for this forbidden display of maternal love, the mother is seized by the tribal chieftain, and tormented cruelly to death.
 The father, who was away at the wars during the tragedy, returns, conceals his rage, and waits many long Martian years for his revenge against his own chieftain.
 He is motivated by a passion, romantic love and fatherly compassion for his own daughter, which is unknown to the barren souls of the Green Men of that barren world.

-The most grotesque scene in STRANGER IN A STRANGE LAND is the scene where Mike the Martian (who in addition to being raised by Martians is the genius child of two genius astronauts of the first ill-fated expedition to Mars)becomes a carney, a Carnival showman, and comes to understand that the great majority of man are “chumps.”
+The most grotesque scene in STRANGER IN A STRANGE LAND is the scene where Mike the Martian (who in addition to being raised by Martians is the genius child of two genius astronauts of the first ill-fated expedition to Mars) becomes a carney, a Carnival showman, and comes to understand that the great majority of man are “chumps.”
 His immortal words are “I grok that they are chumps.”

 (“Grokking” is Martian meditative unity, in this case meaning “full understanding.”)

 This means that we rubes exist only to be mulcted of their pay by the cheap showmanship, lurid showgirls, and fake danger of the sideshow.
-When, at the zoo, Mike the Martian sees a big monkey beat a smaller monkey (who, in displaced rage rushes off to beat an even smaller) he erupts into the laughter his Martian heritage had hitherto denied him, and announces that he now understands mankind.
+When, at the zoo, Mike the Martian sees a big monkey beat a smaller monkey (who, in displaced rage, rushes off to beat an even smaller) he erupts into the laughter his Martian heritage had hitherto denied him, and announces that he now understands mankind.
 We are all stinking apes and bullies and cowards and victims.
 And chumps.

 Oh, did you think Mike the Martian mean that everyone else aside from you was the chump?
 Ah!
 That was the way I also read the book when I was young, and a chump, and I was played for a chump by this flimsy and coarse make-believe cynicism.
 You see, if we actually were nothing but smelly apes and cowards and bullies, we would not laugh about it.
 To take joy from the sorrows of the world is a work of angels.